May-NweThiri/May-NweThiri/README.md

-I am a driven second-year computer science student with over seven years of leadership experience in the field of education.
-I have a strong interest in exploring and using cutting-edge approaches to solve problems in the real world and am particularly passionate about data analysis, machine learning, and programming.
+I am a computer science student who havs a strong interest in exploring and using cutting-edge approaches to solve problems in the real world.
+I am particularly passionate about data analysis, machine learning, and programming.
 I am a quick learner who is ready to take on new challenges in a dynamic and creative environment.
-I am skilled at working with others, adapting to new situations, and solving creative problems.
+I am very good at working with team, adapting to new situations, and solving creative problems.
-Currently, I am dedicated to expanding my knowledge and honing my skills in data analysis and programming.
-I am actively learning new methodologies and technologies, including Python, SQL, Power BI,  HTML, CSS and  JavaScript  to enhance my proficiency.
+Currently, I am dedicated to expanding my knowledge and my skills in data analysis,  programming,  Machine Learning and Deep learning.
+I am actively learning new methodologies and trying new projects to enhance my proficiency.
+I am seeking great opportunities to apply my skills and learn from real-world projects.

 <!---